 If you need a quick, fast and durable fix to gaps in your wood floor, you can turn to Sugru.
 And because you can mix your own colors with different primary colors of Sugru, you can come up with a shade that will blend better than the blue used here.

-6. Fancy bumpers for iPhones
+6. Make Fancy Bumpers for iPhones

 You don't have to drop a lot of money for fancy and fun bumpers to protect your iPhone.
 You can design and craft your own with Sugru, and ensure your screen is safe from cracking when dropped.

-7. Easy GoPro tripod mount
+7. Make an Easy GoPro Tripod Mount

 The cost of GoPro cases and accessories can really start to add up, which is why finding ways to create your own mounts with Sugru is a smart idea.
 This project shows you how to create a new mount for attaching your GoPro to a tripod using Sugru and a quick-release plate, but the same idea can be applied to just about any device.